 Summary

-The EAP will require you to provide evidence that supports your proposed plan.
-You will need to gather different kinds of data throughout the processes of developing (and later evaluating) EAP plans and implementation.
-As the goal of early actions in FbF is to prevent or reduce the humanitarian impact of extreme weather events, it is of crucial importance to understand hazard impacts, how these impacts occur, who and what is most affected, and why.
-Answers to these questions will inform risk assessments that feed into intervention maps and the selection of early actions.
+Depending on what approach you select for anticipatory action you will have different time and resources at hand to do the collection of risk, early action and impact information.
+For example, you may have a full-fledged project to build an EAP, or you may only put together a plan in an imminent DREF when the disaster is already on the horizon.
+In any case, you need different kinds of information throughout the processes of developing (and later evaluating) your plans and implementation.
+As the goal of anticipatory action is to prevent or reduce the impact of extreme events, it is of crucial importance to understand hazard impacts, how these impacts occur, who and what is most affected, and why.
+For EAPs, answers to these questions will inform risk assessments that feed into intervention maps and the selection of early actions.

 In the video below, Arielle Tozier de la Poterie explains how to identify impacts and select early actions for an EAP, and talks about experiences made in Mozambique.